rstoetter/db2phpsite/README.md

 Other features are the cloning of modules and the ability to add new pages to the website, which are written by the programmer.

-Coming soon: This repository is under heavy development yet and will be published about June 2018.
+Coming soon: This repository is under heavy development yet and will be published about October 2018.

 If you are interested in helping to produce the prototype then you are welcome!
 We would need
 - PHP and C/C++ Programmers,